philipbutler/dbscan-cuda/README.md

 [[PDSDBSCAN](https://ieeexplore.ieee.org/document/6468492) description in my own words]

 # Journal
+- 7/30 - Writing the code as I make the diagrams so I can validate each.
+I'm realizing I need to do more manually regarding device memory management.
+I'm using [this](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#device-memory) from the CUDA programming guide as my primary resource.
+I've just "staged" the kernel by having the kernel threads write to device global memory, and copy it back to host memory, without using the `__managed__` keyword or any other magic that I'm certain exists.
+    - omg i can't use `std::queue` from a `__device__` function so now I'm implementing a queue. good cpp learning opportunity lol
 - 7/28 - Just centralizing my notes here.
 Reviewing my slides, I think I should do away with the coordinate plane once starting to illustrate how the parallel version workss
 - 7/25 - Plan for today is to actually start writing the parallel verison's code because there's some nuances I'm trying to sort out while making these slides/diagrams.
 Firstly, I think I need to realize that I first need a baseline parallel implementation that starts with some assumptions.
     - The first assumption is that all P points can fit in smem, and cannot fit in rmem.